 To participate in the online pat of this blended learning, basic information technology is needed i.e. stable internet connection; and computer, laptop or tablet.

 No fee will be charged for the officials working in the public sector.
 Coffee breaks and lunches during the workshop will be provided by the CEF.
-Ministry of Finance of the Slovak Republic will cover travel and accommodation costs for up to 4 participants from Moldova, 2 participants from Serbia and 2 participants from Montenegro.
+UNDP will cover travel and accommodation costs for up to 4 participants from Moldova, 2 participants from Serbia and 2 participants from Montenegro.
 The costs of travel and accommodation for the participants coming from other countries will need to be covered by their sponsoring institution or other donor.

 Applications need to be submitted no later than September 23, via online application form.